This blog may contain affiliate links. Read our disclosure policy for more info.

 Situated in the midst of Guadalajara’s historic center, the Plaza de Armas is one place not to be missed.
 It was initially used as a meeting place in the 19th century when it was first built, and today, it’s still a popular spot to meet and people-watch.
 Lush green gardens surround the plaza and it’s one of our favorite spots to sit back and take in the beauty of the surrounding buildings and, of course, the plaza itself.

 While you’re here, make sure to wander inside the ornate interior of the Guadalajara Cathedral to admire the building and its characteristic Gothic façade.
 It has survived many fires and earthquakes, standing strong throughout the history of the region.

 At the center of the square is the French wrought-iron gazebo, which a former Mexican president purchased in 1910 to celebrate the centennial of independence.

 While you are visiting the central plaza, you can also enjoy the live music in the surrounding gardens.
 I really enjoy bringing some food along to picnic in these gardens where you can enjoy the mix of music and breathtaking background.

 Almost every tour of the city includes this main attraction and depending on your budget and time, you can choose to spend as much time as you want here.
-There are full and half-day tours that include visiting the Plaza de Armas.
+There are full and half-day tours such as this Guadalajara city walking tour that includes visiting the Plaza de Armas.